EddyVerbruggen/nativescript-nodeify/README.md

 a hook installed by this plugin will scan and modify your modules as it sees fit to make them {N}-compatible.

 #### Q. Lol.
 Wut?
 Modify my precious modules!?
 A. Yes.
-The hook looks at the `dependencies` node of your app's `package.json`, and for each dependency it finds it does a few things:
+The hook looks at the packages installed in `node_modules` and for each dependency it does a few things:
 * Look for a `browser` node in their `package.json` and find-replaces any matching `require()` calls in that package and its dependencies.
 * If there's a `main` replacement in the `browser` node it also takes care of that.
 * If any of the dependencies (and this can go deeeeeeeeeeep - remember `left-pad`?) contains something we need to shim, we will based on [this list](https://github.com/EddyVerbruggen/nativescript-nodeify/blob/master/shims.json).